 Seasonal Park Coordinator - $20/hr. – no objections

 Trustee – A. Martel is okay with proposed $5,600.
 J. Merchant proposes $10,000.
 K. Windiate recaps that the Trustees earn this rate for Board meetings and receives a per diem for all other committee meetings at no less than $100/mtg.
 S. Schultz feels that the higher rate is too much of an increase.
 K. Windiate suggests $6,000 as a slight increase to consider.
-J. Martel states a $100 per diem would be acceptable.
+A. Martel states a $100 per diem would be acceptable.
 Discussion continued with need to closing the gap between the upper wages and lower.
 Proposed to set at $6,000

 Treasurer - $30,000